 For more information please visit: www.ribi.org/foundation/polio

 Ambassadorial Scholars; Rotary Foundation enables students to study abroad and provides travel grants and living costs.
 However, in order to qualify, the prospective students must apply through their local Rotary (students with Rotarian parents may not apply).
 They have to make a number of presentations.
-Firstly to apply via their local Rotary clubs; then they must make presentations to Rotary clubs in the Country they visit (presenting their home town, family and studies.
+Firstly to apply via their local Rotary groups; then they must make presentations to Rotary clubs in the Country they visit (presenting their home town, family and studies.
 Finally they must present on their return from studies in respect of what they have seen, done and achieved.
-In the photograph above Ambassadorial scholars Yurim Kim from South Korea and Tomoko Kikuchi from Japan are pictured visiting Keynsham Rotary Club.
+In the photograph above Ambassadorial scholars Yurim Kim from South Korea and Tomoko Kikuchi from Japan are pictured visiting Keynsham Rotary club.
 They made presentations to members and spoke about their home countries and their University studies in Bristol.
-They were accompanied by Paul Keith, a member of Bristol Breakfast Rotary Club.
+They were accompanied by Paul Keith, a member of Bristol Breakfast Rotary.

 Keynsham Rotary provides a warm welcome for any such visiting ambassadorial scholars.

 International Crises; Keynsham Rotary responds to International crises where and when possible-often in partnership with other Rotary clubs in District 1100.
 A good example was the Tsunami in 2008.
 Fundraising was undertaken in the District to support an Indian village which lost all its fishing boats.
-News of this tragedy was sent from the Rotary club near to the village and funds raised were sent to help via that Rotary club; including money raised in Keynsham.
+News of this tragedy was sent from the Rotary group near to the village and funds we raised were sent to help via that Rotary club; including money raised in Keynsham.
 As a result the generocity of local people and the speed with which funds were transferred, all the fishing boats were replaced and the school building replaced within a short time of the Tsunami.